particle-iot/docs/src/content/datasheets/asset-tracking/tracker-som-datasheet.md

 ### Antennas

-There are a number of U.FL antenna connectors on the Asset Tracker SoM:
+There are a number of U.FL antenna connectors on the Tracker SoM:

 | Label | Purpose |
 | :---: | :--- |